oprypin/crsfml/gitbook/window-window.md

 To draw stuff, you can also use OpenGL directly and totally ignore the sfml-graphics module.
 [Window]({{book.api}}/Window.html) internally creates an OpenGL context and is ready to accept your OpenGL calls.
 You can learn more about that in the [corresponding tutorial](window-opengl.md "OpenGL tutorial").

-Don't expect to see something interesting in this window: you may see a uniform color (black or white), or the last contents of the previous application that used OpenGL, or... something else.
+Don't expect to see anything interesting in this window: you may see a uniform color (black or white), or the last contents of the previous application that used OpenGL, or... something else.

 ## Playing with the window

 Of course, CrSFML allows you to play with your windows a bit.
-Basic window operations such as changing the size, position, title or icon are supported, but unlike dedicated GUI libraries (Qt, wxWidgets), CrSFML doesn't provide advanced features.
+Basic window operations such as changing the size, position, title or icon are supported, but unlike dedicated GUI libraries, CrSFML doesn't provide advanced features.
 CrSFML windows are only meant to provide an environment for OpenGL or CrSFML drawing.

 ```ruby
 # change the position of the window (relatively to the desktop)